ejmastnak/ejmastnak.com/content/tutorials/vim-latex/luasnip.md

 A few comments:

 - You only need to write the `get_visual` function once per snippet file---you can then use it in all snippets in the file.
-  By the way, there is no need to use the name `get_visual`.
+  By the way, there is no need to use the name `get_visual`---you could use any name you like.
-  You could name the function anything you like.
+- See the bonus tip a few paragraphs below to avoid excessive repetition from redefining the `get_visual` function in multiple snippet files.
 - You're probably wondering what the heck is a dynamic node---good question.
   A full answer falls beyond the scope of this article; see `:help luasnip-dynamicnode` for details.
   For our purposes, a dynamic node takes a numeric index (just like an insert node) as its first argument and a Lua function as its second argument, and this function (`get_visual` in the above example), returns a LuaSnip construct called a snippet node that *contains other nodes* (a single insert node in the above example).